-The Cortex-M0 processor can implement a complete hardware debug solution, with extensive hardware breakpoint and watchpoint options.
+The Cortex-M0+ processor can implement a complete hardware debug solution, with extensive hardware breakpoint and watchpoint options.
 This provides high system visibility of the processor, memory and peripherals through a JTAG port or a 2-pin Serial Wire Debug (SWD) port that is ideal for microcontrollers and other small package devices.
-The MCU vendor determines the implemented debug features, and therefore this is device-dependent.
+The MCU vendor determines the debug feature configuration.
+As a result, debug features can differ across different devices and families.

-1.1.3 Cortex-M0 processor features summary
+1.1.3 Cortex-M0+ processor features summary